 That call will depend on your personal circumstances.

-But June is a great time to take that annual, really critical, look at your portfolio.
 If you’ve made gains, should you be selling some dogs in your portfolio that have fleas, to reduce the capital gains from sales of other assets?

 If you’ve been watching international markets – particularly the US – and wondering why you’re not invested in them, should you take some time to consider how you’re going to get yourself that exposure (perhaps by exchange-traded funds, if direct trading is your thing)?

 And what about the usual end-of-year purchases for tax deductions?

 Little is going to beat a contribution to super, as per above, in my opinion.
 But many industries have tax-deductible expenses that can be claimed.